dealingwith/poole/_posts/2003-05-29-active-renderer-web-outliner.markdown

 <strong>Update:</strong> Radio is <a href="http://radio.userland.com/faq">licensed on a yearly basis</a>--40 clams a year.
-Not cul w/me; I'd rather pay more but have it for good.
+Not cool w/me; I'd rather pay more but have it for good.
 This yearly stuff sounds too much like Time Life Books or a bad car lease.